Additional Book Information

 On ChristmasA Seasonal Anthology

-Introduction by Gyles Brandreth
+Edited and with an introduction by Gyles Brandreth

 This delightful anthology—described in Gyles Brandreth’s introduction as “a plum pudding stuffed with good things”—offers an array of writers, both old and new, who have expressed their thoughts about Christmas with joy, nostalgia, grumpiness, and wit.
 Devour in one sitting, or savor at your leisure through the long winter nights.